ENCCS/hpda-python/content/setup.rst

 First make sure to:

 - Allocate an interactive compute node for a sufficiently long time
-- Switch to the hpda conda environment.
+- Switch to the pyhpda conda environment.

 After allocating an interactive node your terminal session will be connected to that node.
 Find out the name of your compute node.
 Your terminal prompt should show it but you can also run the